Damas200/Research-Files/README.markdown

 - [Acknowledgments](#acknowledgments)

 ## Overview
 This repository contains the implementation and documentation for the **Simplicial Attention Neural Network (SANN)**, a novel deep learning architecture introduced in the thesis *Simplicial Attention Neural Network with Applications to Trajectory Prediction* by Damas Niyonkuru at the African Institute for Mathematical Sciences (AIMS) Rwanda.
 SANN leverages attention mechanisms and simplicial complexes to model higher-order interactions in complex systems, outperforming traditional graph neural networks in tasks involving group dynamics.
 The project evaluates SANN on four datasets: co-authorship networks (2-simplex and 3-simplex), ocean drifter trajectories, and synthetic flows, achieving test AUCs/accuracies of 97.8%, 97.1%, 98.4%, and 96.2%, respectively.
 The codebase includes Python scripts for data preprocessing, model training, and visualization, alongside a LaTeX chapter detailing the experiments.
-This work is dedicated to Damas' parents, Dr. Olakunle S. Abawonse, and Aime Barema for their support and guidance.
+This work is dedicated to Dr. Olakunle S. Abawonse, and Aime Barema for their support and guidance.

 Key features:
 - **2-Simplex Experiments**: Classifies three-author collaborations with a test AUC of 0.978.